 Society of Women Engineers

 SWE Next Wake County provides STEM resources and educational content accessible to everyone.
 Chapter membership is open to all middle and high school students.
-Events require separate registration.

 Hands-on workshops including AI upskilling, coding, Arduino, Snap Circuits, and wearable technology projects.